thoughtbot/ruby-science/book/principles/dependency_inversion_principle.md

 The `summaries_using` method builds a summary of the answers to each of the survey's questions.

-However, we also want to hide the answers to questions that the user hasn't answered themselves, so we [decorate](#extract-decorator) the `summarizer` with an `UnansweredQuestionHider`.
+However, we also want to hide the answers to questions that the user has not personally answered, so we [decorate](#extract-decorator) the `summarizer` with an `UnansweredQuestionHider`.
 Note that we're statically referencing the concrete, lower-level detail `UnansweredQuestionHider` from `Survey` rather than depending on an abstraction.

 In the current implementation, the `Survey#summaries_using` method will need to change whenever something changes about the summaries.
-For example, hiding the unanswered questions [required changes to this method](https://github.com/thoughtbot/ruby-science/commit/d60656aa).
+For example, hiding the unanswered questions [requires changes to this method](https://github.com/thoughtbot/ruby-science/commit/d60656aa).

 Also, note that the conditional logic is spread across several layers.